Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 Early Intervention's embedded coaching model means that, as parents, we take an active role in our daughter's speech therapy.
 The magic happens outside of class!

 SLPs teach us the basics of how our daughter will learn to listen and speak.
-They model LSL strategies.
-They guide us on ways to build LSL into our daughter's daily routine—from reading books, to playing with her toys, to talking about holiday decorations.
+They model language and listening strategies.
+They guide us on ways to build listening and language development into her daily routine—from reading books, to playing with her toys, to talking about holiday decorations.

 They help us monitor her hearing with regular listening checks—using our Ling Toys and other techniques.